SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/dags/active-manager.md

  **Summary**: Learn about Active Manager in Exchange 2016 and how best copy and server selection (BCSS) works.

-Microsoft Exchange Server 2016 includes a component called Active Manager that manages the high availability platform that includes the database availability group (DAG) and mailbox database copies.
+Microsoft Exchange Server 2016 includes a component called  *Active Manager*  that manages the high availability platform that includes the database availability group (DAG) and mailbox database copies.
 Active Manager runs inside the Microsoft Exchange Replication service (MSExchangeRepl.exe) on all Mailbox servers.
-On Mailbox servers that aren't members of a DAG, there is a single Active Manager role: Standalone Active Manager.
+On Mailbox servers that aren't members of a DAG, there is a single Active Manager role:  *Standalone Active Manager*  .

-On servers that are members of a DAG, there are two Active Manager roles: Primary Active Manager (PAM) and Standby Active Manager (SAM).
+On servers that are members of a DAG, there are two Active Manager roles:  *Primary Active Manager*  (PAM) and  *Standby Active Manager*  (SAM).
 PAM is the Active Manager role in a DAG that decides which copies will be active and passive.
 PAM is responsible for getting topology change notifications and reacting to server failures.
 The DAG member that holds the PAM role is always the member that currently owns the cluster quorum resource (default cluster group).
 If the server that owns the cluster quorum resource fails, the PAM role automatically moves to a surviving server that takes ownership of the cluster quorum resource.
 In addition, if you need to take the server that hosts the cluster quorum resource offline for maintenance or an upgrade, you must first move the PAM to another server in the DAG.
 The PAM controls all movement of the active designations between a database's copies.
 (Only one copy can be active at any specified time, and that copy may be mounted or dismounted.)
 The PAM also performs the functions of the SAM role on the local system (detecting local database and local Information Store failures).

 The SAM provides information on which server hosts the active copy of a mailbox database to other components of Exchange that are running an Active Manager client component (for example, Client Access or Transport services).
 The SAM detects failures of local databases and the local Information Store.
 It reacts to failures by asking the PAM to initiate a failover (if the database is replicated).
 A SAM doesn't determine the target of failover, nor does it update a database's location state in the PAM.
 It will access the active database copy location state to answer queries for the active copy of the database that it receives.